 How Much Can Teachers Expect to Make?

 The great news about working in Qatar as an English teacher is that you have the potential to build up a great nest egg.
-A typical monthly salary for an English teacher in Qatar is $1,600 USD – $4,000 USD (5,800 – 14,600 QAR).
+An average salary for an English teacher in Qatar is $1,600 USD – $4,000 USD (5,800 – 14,600 QAR) per month.
 That’s tax-free, so you’ll bank your entire wage.

 English teachers have three options in Qatar:

-- Secondly, you have English language schools and centers.
+- Then you have English language schools and centers.
 You may teach both adults or children here.
 The salaries are slightly lower than at international schools, and you may work shorter hours or be offered evening and weekend slots.
+If you are teaching business English, you can earn a little more than teaching children.
+If you are a new teacher, a language school or center would be the ideal first teaching job.

 - Last but not least, you can work as a private English tutor in Qatar.
 You may teach one student or a smaller group.
 You’ll need to be sponsored either by a family or an agency who helps you find clients.
 Working illegally in Qatar is not a path you want to wander – the penalties if caught are very high.
-If you want to work as a private teacher in Qatar, I recommend getting some experience under your belt first in either a language center or international school.
+If you want to work as a private teacher in Qatar, I recommend getting some experience under your belt first in a language center.

 Requirements for Teaching in Qatar